Precomputed Dominant Resource Fairness: Introduction

 Built on the MF premise, which aims to maximise the minimum share given to any user in a single resource setting, DRF aims to generalise the scheme by maximising the minimum relative share given to any user, over her dominant share; which in turn is defined for each user as the highest ratio of her demanded resources to their total reserve in the system (e.g. the ratio of demanded memory to the total available memory).
 The rest of the resources is allocated, for each user, in their fixed proportions to the user's dominant share, which is known as the \textit{Leontief Preferences} in the economy literature.

-DRF has acquired wide adoption in the distributed systems and cluster computation because of its properties, such as being \textit{Pareto optimal}, \textit{Envy Free}, \textit{Strategy Proof}, and creating \textit{Sharing Incentive}.
-In the present paper, we analyse the DRF algorithm as introduced by \cite{ghodsi2011dominant} in closer view, and based on the observations gathered thereby, introduce a new algorithm to approximate the DRF allocation in fewer steps.
+DRF has acquired wide adoption in the distributed systems and cluster computation because of its properties, such as being \textit{Pareto Efficient}, \textit{Envy Free}, \textit{Strategy Proof}, and creating \textit{Sharing Incentive}.

+In the present paper, we analyse the DRF algorithm as introduced in \cite{ghodsi2011dominant} in closer view, and based on the observations gathered thereby, introduce a new algorithm to approximate the DRF allocation in fewer steps.
 We call this new algorithm Precomputed Dominant Resource Fairness (PDRF), after its main working principle of precomputing the main allocation loop of DRF, and assigning resources to users without going through the tedious iterations of the loop.

-One study that also needs to be mentioned at the onset, is that of \cite{parkes2015beyond}, the method and the findings of which closely resemble to that of the present study, with some key differences that allow us to implement our newly proposed algorithm.
+One study that also needs to be mentioned at the onset, is \cite{parkes2015beyond}, the method and the findings of which closely resemble to that of the present study, with some key differences that allow us to implement our newly proposed algorithm.
 The analysis method and the algorithm they propose, the Extended Dominant Resource Fairness (EDRF) are similarly based on precomputing the final allocation of DRF, but they modeled the underlying linear programming problem, rather than the algorithm itself.
 They construct a theoretical framework that allows them to provide more rigorous proofs of DRF properties, which is the main objective of the article.
 We elaborate on this in Section \ref{edrf}.

 The rest of this paper is organised as follows: In the next section, we briefly review the literature for related work.
-In Section \ref{pdrf}, we present our model, after reviewing DRF and EDRF in subsections \ref{drf} and \ref{edrf}, respectively, and introducing an analysis method in subsection \ref{cycles}.
-In section \ref{results}, we present the results of the tests we carried out with PDRF.
-In Section \ref{performance} we analyse PDRF performance.
-Section \ref{discussion} consists of three subsections, in which we discuss \textit{higher order cycles} in PDRF (\ref{hoc}), Pareto Efficiency property (\ref{pareto}), and weighting policies (\ref{weighting}), which we believe, are important points to focus on critically.
+In Section \ref{models}, we review DRF and EDRF, and introduce an analysis method in Section \ref{cycles}.
+We introduce PDRF in Section \ref{pdrf}.
+In section \ref{results}, we present the results of the tests we carried out with PDRF, and departing on the observations gathered by there, in Section \ref{heuristic}, we present an heuristic method to improve pure PDRF results.
+In Section \ref{performance} we analyse and show the speed-up factor PDRF contributes with respect to the original algorithm.
+Section \ref{discussion} consists of three subsections, in which we discuss \textit{higher order cycles} in PDRF (\ref{hoc}), Pareto Efficiency property of DRF (\ref{pareto}), and weighting policies (\ref{weighting}), which we believe, are important points to focus on critically.
 Finally, we conclude in Section \ref{conclusion}.